 A strategic and architectural playbook for leaders navigating intelligent systems.

-The book offers a grounded framework for value flows, governance, readiness, and the operating-model decisions that actually move the ledger.
+The book provides a durable framework for value flows, governance, organisational readiness, and the operating-model decisions that actually move the ledger.

 Learn more →